 This is where the magic happens.

-There are so many ways to make a space feel unique to you and your personal style.
+When it comes to men’s home decor, there are so many ways to make a space feel unique to you and your personal style.
 Choose an accent color for your living room that coincides with your home decor inspiration.

 Paint the walls.
 Or just paint one.